 Do you Need a Car in Japan?

-The answer to that question depends on your needs and where you’re going.
 If you’re only going to be in big cities like Tokyo or Osaka, you probably don’t need a car.
 The subway and taxis will be more than enough for getting around.
 But a car will be necessary if you travel to smaller towns or rural areas.

 Another thing to remember is the cost of owning and driving a car in Japan.